G-mee Play Pro – a safe kids ‘non-phone’ (review) - Cybershack

 - Value: At $149, it costs less than the Nokia C01 Plus, which has the same processor, 2/16GB RAM/storage, and only runs 32-bit Android.
 Charlie has done an excellent job on pricing, although his direct sales model allows him to cut middleman profit.

-- Ease orf Use: Parents will love thecar, but it has sufficient performance from Android 64-bit.
+- Ease of Use: Parents will love the device, but it has sufficient performance from Android 64-bit.
 You may notice some lag, but it will play video, audio and web-based games quite well.

 - Design: Basic black is not what kids want.
 Previous generations have chosen coloured bumper covers and 9H anti-scratch screen protectors.